 8) Please describe your proposed price model for both a cloud and a non-cloud solution if possible.

-9) Have your company adapted your levels of security?
+9) Has your company adapted its levels of security?

 10) How do you manage remote access to the information?